lorforlinux/docs.beagleboard.io/books/beaglebone-cookbook/11misc/misc.rst

 Here you will see the top level of the Linux sourse tree for the *mainline* version of the kernel.
 Click on **drivers** and then **iio**.
 Finally, since tmp114 is a temperture sensor, click on **temperature**.
 Here you see all the source code for the iio temperature drivers for the mainline version of the kernel.
-We've seen tmp006 and tmp007 before, tmp117 is new.
+We've seen tmp006 and tmp007 as before, tmp117 is new.
 Maybe it will work.
 Click on **tmp117.c** to see the code.
-Looks like it also works for the tmp116.
+Looks like it also works for the tmp116 too.
 Let's try convering it to work with the tmp114.

 A quick way to copy the code to the bone is to right-click on the **plain** link and select *Copy link address*.
 Then, on the bone enter **wget** and paste the link.
 Mine looks like the following, yours will be similar.